timberland-sig/rh-linux-poc/README.md

 make install-remote
 ```

+A menu with operating system choices shall appear.
+You may choose between CentOS Stream 10, Fedora 42, Fedora 43,
+the latest available Fedora version, or provide an HTTP(S) link to an ISO file of a distribution of your choice.

 ![alt uefi reset](images/uefi_iso_install.png)

 Hit `Enter`.

+#### Method 1 - Automatic installation (Red Hat family distributions)

+By default, a similar Anaconda kickstart file is used, as was used for installing the `target-vm`.
+Observe the installation process - it may fail to install to the NVMe/TCP drive.
+A QEMU window will open for graphical sessions, use VNC if running the POC on a headless machine.

+The installer may get stuck at the storage configuration due to the remote NVMe subsystem not being detected.
+The disk may be hidden in the `Add disk` submenu.
+If it is not, the NVMe/TCP connection did not succeed.
+Check your configuration.

+#### Method 2 - Manual installation

 Follow the instructions on the screen and install your OS (not necessarily Fedora) on your `host-vm`.